Bodmin was formerly the county town of Cornwall and as such has some impressive

-Amongst them is St Petroc's Church rebuilt in the 15th Century , but based on an earlier building that dates back to the 7th Century, where St Petroc's bones were said to have been buried .
+Amongst the fine buildings are St Petroc's Church based on the former monastery, but rebuilt in the 15th Century, where St Petroc's bones were said to have been buried .

-The Shire Hall, a County Assize court, a Market House Arcade, (where the corn and butter markets were under one roof) and the Bodmin Jail, now disused but open as an attraction where people can experience 150 years of its use.
+As the county town Bodmin has the Shire Hall, formerly a County Assize court but now used as a tourist information centre, a Market House Arcade, (where the corn and butter markets were under one roof) and the Bodmin Jail, now disused but open as an attraction where people can experience 150 years of its use.

 There is also a tall obelisk built in honour of Sir Walter Raleigh Gilbert who was a General in the British Bengal Army in India and related to the Sir Walter Raleigh of Queen Elizabeth 1 time.